gmume/MENTORING3/readme.md

 Now it is easy to just add new elements to the flock create diffrent customized behaviors.

 ### More than one flock
 What, if you would like to have more than one flock in the same area?
 For example one with red parrots and one with blue ones?
-To realize that every boid needs to know to which flock it belongs and to filter which of neighbors relevant.
+To realize that every boid needs to know to which flock it belongs and to filter which of the neighbors are relevant.
 Here is how it looks like:
 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\08_a_TwoFlocks.mp4" type="video/mp4">
 </video>

 ### Avoid obstacles
-In a game level you usually want, that a flock doesn't fly right throu trees or any sort of that.
+In a game level you usually want, that a flock doesn't fly right through trees or any sort of that.
 So our flock needs to respect obstacles.
-To achiev this I used another filter, that sorts all objects out, that belong to certain leyer.
+To achieve this I used another filter, that sorts all objects out, that belong to a certain layer.
 In the video the orange flock avoids the obstacles, whilst the blue one doesn't.
 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\08_AvoidObstacles.mp4" type="video/mp4">
 </video>